zachgerhart/user-profiles/README.md

 ];
 ```

 We'll start in `userCtrl.js`.
+First create your module.exports object.
+The data from above will live outside of this object.

 * Create a method on our exports object named `login`, this method should loop through the users array, find the user that matches `req.body.name` and confirm
   that the `req.body.password` matches the user's password.
+(If you use .filter instead, be aware that it will always return an array, so you'll need to grab what is in index 0.)
 * If we find a match we need to set `req.session.currentUser` equal to to the correct user object and `res.send({ userFound: true });`.
 * If we don't find the user, we will need to `res.send({ userFound: false });`.
 * This function will need an endpoint, let's create a 'POST' endpoint on the path `'/api/login'` and have it call our newly created login method.